-Participant satisfaction: Participants (n= 126) rated items relating to the centre and the LWC using customised evaluation forms.
-Participants were highly satisfied with how the course met their needs and expectations (4.5/5).
-All items relating to the course and centre had a mean rating of over 4/5 except the session on financial welfare, which had a mean rating of 3.7/5.
+were highly satisfied with how the course met their needs and expectations (4.5/5).
+All items relating to the course and center had a mean rating of over 4/5 except the session on financial welfare, which had a mean rating of 3.7/5.

-Impact of LWC: Qualitative data were collected at 6 weeks follow-up, on what participants had found particularly helpful or unhelpful on the course.
-Thematic analysis of 111 responses (65%), revealed five themes: 'sharing with others'; 'the course in general'; 'nutrition and food'; 'the doctors' talk'; 'relaxation, meditation and self-help'.
+Impact of LWC

-"...thank you to the Penny Brohn centre for getting me through the cancer and the treatment, and come out the other side a better informed person about the condition, what to expect, the support from others going through the treatment and survived, and to change my life attitudes and take time to enjoy life and recognise what is important and what's not important" LWC Participant
+Qualitative data were collected at 6 weeks follow-up, on what participants had found particularly helpful or unhelpful on the course.
+Thematic analysis of 111 responses (65%), revealed 5 themes: "sharing with others," "the course in general," "nutrition and food," "the doctors' talk," "relaxation, meditation, and self-help."

-Further data showed that 6 weeks after attending the LWC, 84% of participants reported improving their diet, 57% were using self-help techniques for relaxation and stress reduction, 56% of participants had improved their physical activity and 49% felt that their close relationships were improved.
+... thank you to the Penny Brohn centre for getting me through the cancer and the treatment, and come out the other side a better informed person about the condition, what to expect, the support from others going through the treatment and survived, and to change my life attitudes and take time to enjoy life and recognise what is important and what's not important.
+(LWC participant) Further data showed that 6 weeks after attending the LWC, 84% of participants reported improving their diet, 57% were using self-help techniques for relaxation and stress reduction, 56% of participants had improved their physical activity, and 49% felt that their close relationships were improved.